-For the last couple of years, virtual reality took over various spheres of people’s lives.
+For the last couple of years, virtual reality (VR) took over various spheres of people’s lives.
 We are witnessing the times when humans are enhancing their perceptions of the real world.
 Therefore, virtual reality is making its way through.

 Today, different business owners are thinking of or already applying virtual reality technology to stay afloat in the ever-changing environment.